-Simultaneous optimization of body and brain has been considered in artificial life, where Sims [111] evolved swimming, running, and hopping creatures, consisting of limbs composed of chains of block-like structures and neural networks for moving the limbs in an oscillatory fashion.
-For a recent review, and also an extension of Sims' work, see [115].
-The procedure of simultaneously optimizing body and brain has been used also by several authors in the field of ER A brief review of the topic can be found in [91].
+Simultaneous optimization of body and brain has been considered in artificial life, where Sims [119] evolved swimming, running, and hopping creatures, consisting of limbs composed of chains of block-like structures and neural networks for moving the limbs in an oscillatory fashion.
+For a recent review, and also an extension of Sims' work, see [124].
+The procedure of simultaneously optimizing body and brain has been used also by several authors in the field of ER 5 A brief review of the topic can be found in [98].

-In many such applications, see e.g. [10], [19], [22], [23], [75], [123], and [124], an artificial ontogeny (or morphogenesis) is employed, i.e. the body and brain of the individual are generated as the result of a developmental process, modelled on the embryological development of biological organisms, involving gene regulation and differential gene expression both in space and time.
-In these cases, the encoding scheme used in the EA is, in general, much more complex than the simple lookup-table coding used in many other applications.
+In many such applications, see e.g. [11], [21], [24], [25], [82], [132], and [133], an artificial ontogeny (or morphogenesis) is employed, i.e. the body and brain of the individual are generated as the result of a developmental process, modelled on the embryological development of biological organisms, involving gene regulation and differential gene expression both in space and time.6 In these cases, the encoding scheme used in the EA is, in general, much more complex than the simple lookup-table coding used in many other applications.
 A simple example of an encoding scheme involving an element of ontogeny is the grammatical encoding scheme described in Subsect.
 2.7.2 above.

 The ability of EAs to optimize the morphology of robots opens up a plethora of new possibilities, and reduces the severity of the problem of selecting an appropriate body structure a priori.
-As a simple example, in the pursuit-evasion contests studied in [123] and [124], it was found that pursuers evolved forward-pointing sensors, whereas evaders evolved backward-pointing sensors.
-While these investigations were carried out in simulation, Lichtensteiger and Eggenberger [66] successfully evolved the positioning of sensors forming a compound robotic eye on a physical robot.
+As a simple example, in the pursuit-evasion contests studied in [132] and [133], it was found that pursuers evolved forward-pointing sensors, whereas evaders evolved backward-pointing sensors.
+While these investigations were carried out in simulation, Lichtensteiger and Eggen-